-SharePoint Online PowerShell commands can be very efficient for batch operations — for example, creating a dozen new site collections or adding hundreds of new SharePoint Online users to a site.
+SharePoint Online PowerShell commands can be very efficient for batch operations — for example, creating a dozen new site collections or adding hundreds of new users to a site.
 For more information, see Why you need to use Office 365 PowerShell.

-What is the difference between SharePoint Online PowerShell commands and Office 365 PowerShell commands?
+What's the difference between SharePoint Online PowerShell commands and Office 365 PowerShell commands?

-The set of SharePoint Online Management Shell commands differs from the set of Office 365 for professionals and small businesses PowerShell commands.
-SharePoint Online Management Shell commands manage SharePoint Online users and site collections, whereas Office 365 commands manage Office 365-level tasks such as users, licenses, organization information, and services.
+SharePoint Online Management Shell commands manage SharePoint settings and site collections, whereas Office 365 commands manage Office 365-level tasks such as users, licenses, organization information, and services.
 They both manage users and groups.
 However, Office 365 PowerShell commands manage users and groups for all of the Office 365 services.
 The SharePoint Online commands manage users and groups only for SharePoint Online.

 How do I get permissions and set up the environment?

-Before you can run SharePoint Online commands, you must install the SharePoint Online Management Shell module and connect to the SharePoint Online service.
-For more information, see Connect SharePoint Online
+To use SharePoint Online PowerShell commands, you must be a SharePoint admin in your organization.
+For info about installing the SharePoint Online Management Shell module and connecting to the SharePoint Online service, see Get started with SharePoint Online Management Shell